×

 • Performing differently every day.

-Kids with dyslexia face the following problems in their behaviour:
+Kids with dyslexia face the following problems in their behavior:

-• Using work-avoidance strategies, such as looking for books and sharpening pencils when asked to do something.
+• Using work-avoidant strategies, such as looking for books and sharpening pencils when asked to do something.

 • Appearing dreamy and not appearing to be listening.